+Produc t Name: Code No.: Code No.:

+Manufa acturer: Serving Size: Serving Size:

-- L Does the product meet the Whole Grain-Rich Criteria: Yes No No (Refer to SP 30-2012 Grain Requirements for the National School Lunch Program and School Breakfast Program.) - II.
-Does the product contain noncreditable grains: Yes No How many grams: (Products with more than 0.24 oz equivalent or 3.99 grams for Groups A-G and 6.99 grams for Group H of noncreditable grains cannot be credited using the amount of creditable grains only.) - III.
-Use Policy Memorandum SP 30-2012 Grain Requirements for the National School Lunch Program and School Breakfast Program: Exhibit A to determine if the product fits into Groups A-G, Group H, or Group I. (Different methodologies are applied to calculate servings of grain component based on creditable grains.
+I. Does the product meet the Whole Grain-Rich Criteria: Yes No (Refer to SP 30-2012 Grain Requirements for the National School Lunch Program and School Breakfast Program.)

+II.
+Does the product contain noncreditable grains: Yes No How many grams: (Products with more than 0.24 oz equivalent or 3.99 grams for Groups A-G and 6.99 grams for Group H of noncreditable grains cannot be credited using the amount of creditable grains only.)

+III.
+Use Policy Memorandum SP 30-2012 Grain Requirements for the National School Lunch Program an School Breakfast Program: Exhibit A to determine if the product fits into Groups A-G, Group H, Group I. (Different methodologies are applied to calculate servings of grain component based on creditable grains.
 Groups A-G use the standard of 16 grams creditable grain per oz eq; Group H uses the standard of 28 grams creditable grain per oz eq; and Group I is reported by volume or weight.)
 Indicate which Exhibit A Group (A-I) the Product Belongs:

-Creditable grains are whole-grain meal/flour and enriched meal/flour.
+iption of Creditable rain Ingredient Grams of Creditable Grain Ingredient Per Portion 1 Grain Per Oz Equivalent (16 g or 28 g) 2 Creditable Amount

+A В A÷B

+Total Creditable Amount 3

-1 (Serving size) \mathbf{X} (% of creditable grain in formula).
-Please be aware serving size other than grams must be converted to grams.
+(Servito gran ng size) \mathbf{X} (% of credings. and grams of creditable -grain meal/flour and enriched table grain in formula).
+Please e grains from the corresponding state to the state of the rounded DOWN to the state of the state e be aware serving size other t ng group in Exhibit A. than grams must be converted Do NOT round up.

+product as purchased oz equi valent

+for serv 4RE al ing) provides oz equivalent Grains.
+I furth rtion (please check one box).
+S er certify that noncreditable g portion of this product (ready grains ARE NOT or one oncreditable grains in weekly

+Signatı ıre Title

+Printed l Name Date Phone Number